-And if you’re daring enough, you can take on the seven-storey tube slide called the Tornado.
+And if you’re daring enough, you can take on the seven-storey tube slide called The Ultimate Tornado.

 There are some food stalls and cafes (like Old Town White Coffee cafe or Kenny Rogers) where you can get local food or some international food.

 - Great dishes – try the mandy lamb and Nasi Arab

 - Enough parking